Read time: 5 minutes

 After applying the rules, your emails will be stored as per the rules you have applied.

-Plus Addressing is a facility that adds an optional suffix to the standard email format.
-It comes in handy while keeping track of campaigns to avoid unwanted emails and ensure a neatly assembled Inbox.
-By default, Plus Addressing is enabled in Exchange Online.
-But in case it’s not, you can easily do so.
-All about its usage and the enabling process have been discussed in detail above.
-In addition, users must take backup of their mailbox items from time to time.
-A professional solution has been recommended for a smooth backup.
+Plus Addressing is a feature that allows users to add an optional suffix to the standard email format.
+It proves useful for organizing campaigns and preventing unwanted emails, ensuring a well-organized Inbox.
+While Plus Addressing is enabled by default in Exchange Online, users can easily enable it if necessary.
+The detailed usage and enabling process have been thoroughly discussed above.
+Additionally, it’s essential for users to regularly back up their mailbox items.
+A professional solution has been suggested for a seamless backup process.
 After saving backup of Office 365 data, message tracing in Exchange Online will become faster too.